Esri/workflowmanager-createjob-widget/README.md

   the drawn feature.
   * e.g. https://sampleserver1.arcgisonline.com/ArcGIS/rest/services/Demographics/ESRI_Census_USA/MapServer/3

-  Note: The selectable map or feature service should be included in the applications web map, otherwise users of the application will not have a context of how the job LOI was created.
+  **Note:** The selectable map or feature service should be included in the applications web map, otherwise users of the application will not have a context of how the job LOI was created.

 * **Authentication** - Specify the type of authentication method to use for the widget.
-  * Non-Authenticated: The Workflow Manager service is not authenticated.
+  * `Non-Authenticated`: The Workflow Manager service is not authenticated.
 The default user is required in this case since user credentials are not available.
-  * Portal Authenticated: The Workflow Manager service is using ArcGIS Portal authentication in a federated portal environment.
+  * `Portal Authenticated`: The Workflow Manager service is using ArcGIS Portal authentication in a federated portal environment.
   The user's portal login credentials are used to access the service and the default user is ignored.
-  * Server Authenticated: The Workflow Manager service is using ArcGIS Server authentication in a stand-alone server environment.
+  * `Server Authenticated`: The Workflow Manager service is using ArcGIS Server authentication in a stand-alone server environment.
   The user's server login credentials are used to access the service and the default user is ignored.
+    * **Note:** When using server authentication, additional setup is required.
+Refer to the Deployment section of this document for more information.

 * **Configurable Labels** - Optionally you can update the following labels:
   * Define Location Label